Automizy/Automizy-Email-Editor/README.md

 You can check the full documentation of AEE here: [http://developers.automizy.com/emaileditor/](http://developers.automizy.com/emaileditor/)

-In cause you are interested in our other projects, check [http://developers.automizy.com/](http://developers.automizy.com/);
+In case you are interested in our other projects too, check [http://developers.automizy.com/](http://developers.automizy.com/)

 Questions?
 ----------